PiotrZielonka/infinityshopping-sql-kata/README.md

 ## 👤 About the Project

-Created by a developer passionate about backend systems, clean SQL, and product-minded thinking.
+Created by a developer passionate about SQL, code clarity, and product-oriented thinking.
 If this helps you — feel free to ⭐ the repo or share it with others.